-If you or someone you know has a DUI in Texas, it’s important to understand what’s going to happen.
+If you or someone you know has a DWI in Texas, it’s important to understand what’s going to happen.
 Staying informed and knowing what possible outcomes can prepare you before stepping inside a courtroom.
-It’s best to educate yourself and know any form of outcome with the severity of your DUI.
+It’s best to educate yourself and know any form of outcome with the severity of your DWI.

 If you are facing criminal penalties for the first time, then you need to know what follows.